 As the pups grow, you’ll be able to see these playful and curious endangered animals romp around together and surf the waves while their mums head out on a foraging trip.

 Seal Bay Site Manager Alana Binns shares these interesting facts about sea lions and their pups:

 1. The gestation period for Australian sea lions is a whopping 17.6 months, the longest gestation of any marine mammal and second longest gestation on the planet (Elephants have the longest).
-After giving birth, females will typically become pregnant again within seven to 10 days.
+After giving birth, females will typically mate again within seven to 10 days.

 3. In the first week of a pup’s life, the mum will stay on the beach caring for the pup.
 Gradually, the pup will begin to explore and mum will spend about 15 months teaching them everything they need to know to look after themselves.

-4. About 95 per cent of pups for this breeding season have been microchipped, allowing important information to be collected by the South Australian Research and Development Institute for the Australian Sea Lion Monitoring Program.
+4. About 86 pups from this breeding season have been microchipped, allowing important information to be collected by the South Australian Research and Development Institute for the Australian Sea Lion Monitoring Program.
 This includes monitoring the population of sea lions within the Seal Bay colony, their relationships and mortality.
 Ideally, fitting pups with a microchip will be the only time in their life that they will come into physical contact with humans.